Important Coronavirus Update

 - We have increased the frequency of the required cleaning and sanitization of our facility, including intake rooms, surfaces and common areas.

 Our staff of healthcare providers is currently equipped to keep patients and our workers safe.
-However, it is expected that over the next few weeks, we will experience a shortage of personal protective equipment (PPE) including non-surgical face masks.
-If you are interested in providing hand-sewn masks to our facility, kindly follow the user-friendly instructions here.
+However, it is expected that over the next few weeks, we will experience a shortage of personal protective equipment (PPE).
+If you are interested in providing items (donated or hand-made) to our Facility, kindly follow the user-friendly instructions here.
 We thank you for your generosity and your time.

 Limited Visitation — New Temporary Policy

 The following is in effect until further notice: